craychee/craychee.github.io/source/_posts/2015-08-08-no-excuses-part5-deployment.md

 # push to Pantheon
 (cd $pantheon ; git push -f origin master)
 ~~~
+**NOTE:** Since the original publication of this post, I have updated this script to remove a completely unnecessary expect call.

 This script gets [terminus](https://github.com/pantheon-systems/cli), Pantheon's command line tool, gets Pantheon's repository, rebuilds the Drupal root by coping everything over (use only if you are building Drupal with Composer using my suggested method, per [Part III](blog/2015/08/01/no-excuses-part3-composer/)), and then forceably commits only the Drupal root (not any of your provisioning or your `Vagrantfile`) to its repository.
 Your production repository will be a separate repository that is just an *artifact* of development.

 Make sure that you update your `.gitignore` (if you are ignoring any executables in `bin`) so that you can ensure that this file is saved to your repository.